 Installation and Equipment

-Aquaponics Iberia has different solutions for aquaponic systems adapted to common schools requisites.
+We have different solutions for aquaponic systems adapted to common schools requisites.
 Due to its size, versatility and features, the 10 m2 aquaponics system model is, in most cases, the ideal solution to be adopted by schools.
-The complete system includes aquaculture, hydroponics and plant germination equipment, monitoring system and materials.
-It may also include a small greenhouse (for outdooor setup) or LED lighting system (for indoor setup).
+The complete system includes aquaculture, hydroponics and plant germination equipment, online monitoring system and materials.
+It includes an LED lighting system (for indoor setup) and may also include a small greenhouse (for outdooor setup).

 - an attractive and ornamental fish